JakeParker1/MicroBit-Morse-Code-Assignment/README.md

 int main()
 {

+//Initialising microbit runtime
     uBit.init();

-    //to send a serial signal
+//to send a serial signal thorugh putty
     uBit.serial.baud(115200);

+//Create while loop to inform light levels
     while(1)
     {

-        //this comand sends the light display to computer Lighty=uBit.display.readLightLevel();
+//this comand sends the light display to computer
+     Lighty=uBit.display.readLightLevel();

-        // this will send the light level to the computer through serial communication lightChar= printf("light level is %lu\n", Lighty);
+// this will send the light level to the computer through serial communication
+    lightChar= printf("light level is %lu\n", Lighty);
           uBit.serial.send(Lighty);

 //gives a 1 second pause
      uBit.sleep(1000);

      }

-//While this statement is true while (1)
+//Create while loop to inform if light levels over or under 10 while (1)

  {